tresoldi/ngesh/README.md

 * the death ratio can be set to zero
 * non-extant leaves can be pruned
-* speciation events default to two descendants, but the number of descendants can be randomly drawn from a user-defined Poisson process
+* speciation events default to two descendants, but the number of descendants can be randomly drawn from a user-defined Poisson process (so that it is possible to model hard politomies)
 * trees can be limited in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
 * nodes can optionally receive unique labels, either sequential ones,